Going to Campus Mindfully | JED

 • Establish small rituals for yourself in the mornings and evenings that help you reset, such as writing in a journal, taking stock of your schedule and tasks, listening to music, or taking a walk outside.

-Find tips, practices, and resources to navigate transitions like back to school with intention, connect with your authentic self, press pause when you need to, and embrace your next chapter at You Are Here, an experience from JED and our partners at PINK.
+Find tips, practices, and resources to press pause when you need to at Press Pause, an experience from JED and our partners at PINK.

 Get Connected